Postpartum Care and Early Pediatrics

 Pregnancy can affect you both physically and emotionally.
 Conditions like vaginal soreness, contractions, discharge and hemorrhoids can continue to affect you long after the baby is born.

 For this reason, experts recommend scheduling ongoing postpartum checkups.
 The first should be within three weeks of your delivery and again 12 weeks later for a full postpartum evaluation.
-If your condition doesn’t get better, your provider may recommend continued follow-up care.
+If your condition doesn’t get better, your health care provider may recommend continued follow-up care.

 Woman communicating with mental health professional using tablet computer